dis-unige/swisscovery-vu3/js/prm-top-nav-bar-links-after/unige-target-blank-fix/README.md

 ## Known issues

-* Links displayed inside the modal overlay (accessed through the "..." menu entry or on mobile screens) are not affected by the module and still redirect to a new window.
+No known issues at this stage.

 ## Changelog

+* 2023-06-21 [TG] Added second watcher to catch links in the overlay menu too.
 * 2023-05-24 [TG] First version out for testing.